 Almost every home has an absorber and at least one air conditioner.
 They create extraordinary comfort, with the absorber contributing to hygiene, preventing the build-up of fat on the walls of the kitchen.
 Both devices make the setting much more welcoming and enjoyable for homeowners, but they can also quickly become a source of health threat if they are not given the right attention.

 When buying each of the two devices instruct us that we need to clean their filters regularly, but, although very strict at first, we forget to do it over time and this is extremely damaging to our health and to the environment in our home.
 Here we will explain why you should never forget to clean the filters of the air conditioner and the hood on a regular basis.
-The professional cleaners from End of tenancy clean London share their experience.
+The professional cleaners from End of tenancy cleaning London share their experience.
 You can find more information here.

 Clearing the filter of the air conditioner